Where Birth freedom Begins

 Chaya Shual

 Jewish convert, wife, and mother of four unassisted-homebirthed humans.
 I am trained in traditional birth attendance, twin & breech birth techniques, and am a certified BIRTHFIT Leader and Perinatal Nutrition Educator.
-A lifelong patriot, earth-child, and questioner-of-the-assertion, I believe nature was wisely designed by the Divine Creator and that there is no authority more important than G-d's.
+A lifelong patriot, earth-child, and questioner-of-the-assertion, I believe nature was wisely designed by the Divine Creator and that there is no authority higher than G-d's.

 Sophie C.